purhya/career/README.md

 ## My skills & hobbies

 - I have 15 years of experience in web development, and proficient in HTML, CSS, JavaScript, TypeScript, NodeJS, Electron.
-- I'm also proficient in both Graphic and Imaging algorithms, and have experience building these types of apps.
+- I'm skilled in Graphic Algorithms, and have rich experience building Graphic Apps.
+- I have rich experience in building and refactoring UI systems.
 - I enjoy collecting and categorizing data.